physphere/vlaser/README.md

 request's handling is completely finished, which means that all the relevant cache statuses (local or remote) have been updated correctly and the acknowledgement message has been sent back to the original requester.
-This ensure the **sequential consistency** of the memory concurrent accessing.
+This ensures the **sequential consistency** of the memory concurrent accessing.

 Users may use **vlaser** as a library, construct a **cpl** class (defined